 The benefits of digital pathology are manifold, the following graph summarizes these for the general pathology lab.
 These benefits are applicable to all areas and industries including academic research, preclinical labs of pharmaceutical companies and CROs, as well as the clinical pathology laboratory.

-6. Enable new technology: The digitization of samples has set the scene for computational image analysis technology and software to be used.
+Enable new technology: The digitization of samples has set the scene for computational image analysis technology and software to be used.
 Artificial intelligence is one the most prominent technological advancements to come after the invocation of digital pathology.
 AI-assisted analysis itself brings more benefits: improving accuracy, speed, and image analysis workflows even more.
-Read more about the use of AI in digital pathology.
+Find out more about the use of AI in digital pathology.

 Adopting digital pathology